darasus/ai-blog/content/the-importance-of-sleep-for-maintaining-productivity.md

   There are many treatments that can help people who are dealing with mood disorders like depression and anxiety.
 Fortunately, these conditions need to be diagnosed first so people can start getting the help they need.
+intro: >-
+  Did you know that sleep is just as important as eating and drinking water?
+Without it, we can’t function properly.
+Studies show that people who get less than six hours of sleep every night have a harder time focusing, are less alert, and are more prone to making mistakes.
+Did you know that there are even studies that show getting less than five hours of sleep for two weeks straight can lead to hallucinations and other warning signs of declining mental health?

+  That might be a little bit scary for some people, but the truth is: You need to make sure you’re getting enough rest if you want to remain productive throughout your workday.
+Unfortunately many people underestimate the importance of sleeping well, but this also means they’re not aware of all the ways that lack of sleep can impact them both physically and mentally.
 ---

 ## The Health Risks of Lack of Sleep